World Jewish Congress lawsuit against Swiss banks: Hearings

 The WJC was able to marshal the unprecedented support of U.S. government officials including senator Alfonse D'Amato R-NY, who held hearings of the Senate Banking Committee in which he claimed to possess "recently declassified documents that shed new light" on the Swiss role in the war.
 He also claimed that "hundreds of millions of dollars" of war-era Jewish assets remained in Swiss banks.

-At the behest of President Bill Clinton, Undersecretary of Commerce Stuart Eizenstat testified at these hearings and commissioned a report which accused Switzerland of being "Nazi Germany's banker."
+At the behest of President Bill Clinton, Undersecretary of Commerce Stuart Eizenstat testified at these hearings and commissioned a report which accused Switzerland of being "Nazi Germany's banker".
 The report relied exclusively on U.S. government archives.
 It contained no new historical information on Nazi victims' deposits into Swiss banks, and criticized the decisions of U.S. officials who negotiated settlements with Switzerland after the war as being too lenient.

 Christoph Meili, a Swiss bank guard, also testified at the hearings, claiming to have witnessed illegal shredding of wartime records at Union Bank of Switzerland (SBG/UBS) in January 1997.
 He removed wartime records of transactions with German companies and gave them to the Swiss-Israeli Cultural Association.
-A warrant was issued for his arrest for violation of banking secrecy laws, and he fled to the U.S..
-UBS claimed the records were not relevant to dormant Jewish assets.
+A warrant was issued for his arrest for violation of banking secrecy laws, and he fled to the U.S. UBS stated the records were not relevant to dormant Jewish assets.

+Other individuals who testified included British author Tom Bower, who had written a book titled Blood Money: The Swiss, the Nazis and the Looted Billions.